 Plate 126.
-Foundation stone plaque for the building of the supper hall as a memorial for WW Laid by Cr L.F.
-Bennett JP 1.5.1954.
-Plate 127.
+Foundation stone plaque for the building of the supper hall as a memorial for WWII soldiers.
+Laid by Cr L.F.
+Bennett JP 1.5.1954 Plate 127.
 WWII supper room extension to the Memorial Hall.
-Built in 1954 88 Plate 128.
+Built in 1954 Plate 128.
 Front entrance to the Memorial Hall, built 1922.
-Arch and keystone detail above mai Plate 129.
+Arch and keystone detail above main entrance door Plate 129.
 Northern façade (rear) of building.
 Brick work over stone.
-Access door set down in accessed by cement stairs.
-Plate 130.
-Some movement of bricks and cracking of mortar in a diagonal direction 89 Plate 131.
-Access door set down into the wall accessed by cement stairs.
-89 Plate 132.
-Eastern façade of Memorial Hall.
-89 Plate 133.
-Western Façade of Memorial Hall.
-90 Plate 134.
-Western and northern facades of Memorial Hall.
-90 Plate 135.
-Western façade of Memorial Hall, facing north.
-90 Plate 136.
-WWII, Korea and Vietnam Honour Roll Board.
-90 Plate 137.
-War memorabilia.
-91 Plate 138.
+Access door set down into the wall accessed by cement stairs Plate 130.
+Some movement of bricks and cracking of mortar in a diagonal direction Plate 131.
+Access door set down into the wall accessed by cement stairs Plate 132.
+Eastern façade of Memorial Hall Plate 133.
+Western Façade of Memorial Hall90 Plate 134.
+Western and northern facades of Memorial Hall90 Plate 135.
+Western façade of Memorial Hall, facing north Plate 136.
+WWII, Korea and Vietnam Honour Roll Board90 Plate 137.
+War memorabilia Plate 138.
 Internal view of Memorial Hall with stage.
-Honour roll boards flanking the stage 91 Plate 139.
-Honour roll board and war memorabilia.
-91 Plate 140.
-Original WWII Honour Roll Board listing the names of the eight Wallendbeen mer serving in the war.
-Plate 141.
-Internal WWII Supper room extension.
-92 Plate 142.
-Internal view of Memorial Hall facing towards the entrance doors on the southern building.
-Plate 143.
-Panoramic shot of the Memorial Hall flanked by the Methodist Church on the we Sackett Noted Emporium to the east.
-Plate 144.
+Honour roll boards flanking the stage Plate 139.
+Honour roll board and war memorabilia91 Plate 140.
+Original WWII Honour Roll Board listing the names of the eight Wallendbeen men who died serving in the war Plate 141.
+Internal WWII Supper room extension Plate 142.
+Internal view of Memorial Hall facing towards the entrance doors on the southern side of the building Plate 143.
+Panoramic shot of the Memorial Hall flanked by the Methodist Church on the west and G.F.
+Sackett Noted Emporium to the east Plate 144.
 Southern and western façade of the Methodist Church.
-Entrance porch is accesse leading towards the entrance door. - Plate 145.
-Front (southern) façade of the Methodist Church.
-96 Plate 146.
-Western brick façade of Methodist Church.
-96 Plate 147.
+Entrance porch is accessed by stairs leading towards the entrance door Plate 145.
+Front (southern) façade of the Methodist Church Plate 146.
+Western brick façade of Methodist Church96 Plate 147.
 Foundation stone plaque laid by G.F.
 Sackett ESQ.
-JP. on 22 nd February 1911 96 Plate 148.
-Weatherboard extension to the rear of the Church.
-97 Plate 149.
-Weatherhoard extension to the rear of the Church.
-97
+JP. on 22 nd February 191196 Plate 148.
+Weatherboard extension to the rear of the Church97 Plate 149.
+Weatherboard extension to the rear of the Church